“What is now proved was once only imagined.”

-The best application for Blockchain can essentially be in asset registry.
+The best application for Blockchain can essentially be in the asset registry.
 If property transactions are held on a distributed ledger, finding the origins, transfer of ownership, and registering land can become extremely efficient for a municipality.

 Supply Chain and Tracking Basic Necessities

-Companies like komgo and AURA have already made massive strides in supply chain management by upgrading commodity trade finance to the 21st century standards.
+Companies like komgo and AURA have already made massive strides in supply chain management by upgrading commodity trade finance to 21st century standards.
 In countries like Venezuela, Zimbabwe, Argentina, and Sudan, tracking basic necessities can also act as a shield against economic and political unrest.

 In a country like Estonia, a digital public distributed ledger contains almost 95% of the country’s healthcare information and 99% of prescription information.
 Pharmaceutical companies like Pfizer and Biogen lead a Blockchain project to improve traceability.
 Meanwhile, BurstIQ‘s Blockchain implementation is also making strides in eradicating opioid abuse in compliance with HIPAA rules.

 Two significant challenges with the current model of content distribution are pirate attacking and middleman charges.
-Content platforms like Netflix and pirated websites have been under constant scrutiny for cheating content creators from appropriate compensation.
+Content platforms like Netflix and pirated websites have been under constant scrutiny for cheating content creators of appropriate compensation.

 Blockchain technology can directly connect content developers and end-users.
 Creators can provide content to a niche audience, who pay cryptocurrency tokens to fund the said creators.
 Examples include Flixxo and Tron, where intermediaries do not interfere in the process of content distribution.